 Klentak, along with Kapler, also had significant input in hiring hitting coach John Mallee and pitching coach Chris Young.
 Mallee was fired in August and Young was removed as pitching coach last week, according to sources.

 Together, Kapler and Klentak pushed well-liked pitching coach Rick Kranitz out the door to make room for Young last fall.
 The move was made because Young was proficient in the use of data and analytics in building a pitching staff and game planning.
-Young's methods were never fully embraced by the pitching staff and he could be on his way out as the popular Kranitz heads to the postseason as pitching coach of the National League East champion Atlanta Braves.
+Young's methods were never fully embraced by the pitching staff.
+The popular Kranitz landed in Atlanta as pitching coach and helped the Braves win the National League East.

 After going the out-of-the-box, inexperienced, new-school, progressive-thinking route in hiring Kapler, the Phils seem likely to look for an experienced candidate to be their next manager.